chalk-lab/MistyClosures.jl/README.md

 mc(5.0) == sin(5.0)
 ```

-## Alterative Use
+## Alternative Use

 Sometimes you'll already have an `OpaqueClosure` lying around, and not want to produce a new one from an `IRCode` (as this often takes a surprisingly large amount of time).
-If ths is the case, you can simply use the default constructor for `MistyClosure`.
+If this is the case, you can simply use the default constructor for `MistyClosure`.
 That is, write
 ```julia
 mc = MistyClosure(existing_opaque_closure, ir)
 ```
-Of course, it is _your_ responsibility so ensure that `ir` and `existing_opaque_closure` are in agreement.
+Of course, it is _your_ responsibility to ensure that `ir` and `existing_opaque_closure` are in agreement.